bensu/om-routes/README.md

 As you can see, the link also uses `#` for its `href` property.

-Then we set up a pub-channel for all the transactions. `om-routes` will listen to those with the `:routing.core/nav` tag.
-Finally, we wrap the view with `om-routes` by passing `view-component`, `route`, and `nav-path` as `opts`:
+Then we set up a pub-channel for all the transactions. `om-routes` will listen to those tagged with `:routing.core/nav`.
+Finally, we wrap the `view-component` with `om-routes` by passing it along `route`, and `nav-path` as `opts`:

 ```clj